 One of America's most famous highways is about to become an awesome science experiment.
 There's a highway in America that's so famous, it has its own rock song which goes like this: "Well if you ever plan to motor West, just take my way, that’s the highway, that’s the best…” (That's the Chuck Berry version, obviously.)

 Image by Vincente Villamon/Flickr Designated in 1926, Route 66 traversed almost 2,500 miles, starting in Chicago, Illinois, and ending in Santa Monica, California.
-It was the most direct path for many folks traveling west during the Dust Bowl in the 1930s.
 Historic Route 66 could be the solar-powered road of the future.
 Route 66 could be set for a seriously high-tech upgrade, turning the "Main Street of America" into a solar-powered, glowing superhighway.

 Now, one synthetic biologist from NASA plans to make it as accessible as a home science kit, so you can bio-hack yeast and bacteria on your kitchen bench.
+If you're not up to date with how CRISPR gene editing works, take a quick look at this excellent MIT video.
+In short, CRISPR/Cas9 is a radically fast and easy way to precisely cut and replace DNA sections in a living organism.
 A Quarter Of The World's Power Now Comes From Renewables.
 In Brief Renewable energy now accounts for a quarter of the world's power, according to a new global report by REN21.

 While it’s not quite HAL 9000, it’s a worrying thought for any left wing tecchies.
 This process, called deep learning, is old news.
+Researchers have been attempting to train algorithms since the 1970s but computational and data limitations slowed progress in the 1980s.
+Now deep learning is enjoying a renaissance.
 DNA nanobots deliver drugs in living cockroaches - health - 08 April 2014.
 It's a computer – inside a cockroach.